Integrate Symfony with Storyblok

 #[AsBlock]final readonly class Grid{ public array $columns;

-Run your Symfony development server and go to the /home
+Run the Symfony development server and open http://localhost:8000/home in the browser.

 Get in touch with the Storyblok community